zachgee/Green_Team/README.md

 ## Overview / Topic

-Energy distribution and forecast have become a major topic during the last year in the state of Texas.
-The last polar vortex in February of 2021 caused an unxpected impact on the city and raised the question about how prepared is Texas for similar events in the future.
-Texas consumes and produces more electricity than any other state; in fact, it is the only state that runs a stand-alone independent electricity grid.
-So why did we had a such terrible experience with electricity last year?
-Before jumping to any conclusions, it is important to understand and analyze Texas power grid in order to answer these kind of questions: what is the regular consumer demand?
-How has it increased over the last years?
-What are the green alternatives in the capital?
+After the devastating winter freeze last year, Texas' energy use & distribution was put under a microscope.
+Texas produces and consumes more electricity than any other state; in fact, it's the only state that runs a stand-alone independent electricity grid.
+Therefore, Texans demanded to know why the power grid suddenly failed us in such a dire time & what is being done to prevent future tragedies.

-The purpose of this project is to answer those questions by analyzing the energy data for the city of Austin.
-We will provide a web-based dashboard with data visualization object to extract, transform and display the historic raw data accumulated by Austin Energy and the local governmnet in Austin.
+To determine what can be changed regarding our energy structure, we've compiled some data sets from the City of Austin.
+While analyzing this subset of the Texas power grid, we're hoping to answer: what is the current consumer demand & has it increased over the last few years?
+What energy sources are we using?
+What are green alternatives in the capital and how are those being developed and/or utilized?

 ##Proposal Requirements -